-Because of that relationship, the search engine might start offering searchers a query suggestion for a related term at the top of the search results for an original query.
+Because of such semantic relations, the search engine might start offering searchers a query suggestion for a related term at the top of the search results for an original query.

-A recent Yahoo patent application explores these types of relationships, and tells us that it might learn a great deal from comparing which search results searchers click upon.
-It describes three relationships for query terms, based upon click data found in its query logs, where it keeps tracks of which results searchers choose for specific queries.
+A recent Yahoo patent application explores these types of semantic relations, and tells us that it might learn a great deal from comparing which search results searchers click upon.
+It describes three semantic relations for query terms, based upon click data found in its query logs, where it keeps tracks of which results searchers choose for specific queries.